tanguyguillo/snowtricks/README.md

 ## Context

-Create a website with symfony for Jimmy Sweat :  Snowtricks
+Create a website with symfony for Jimmy Sweat :  Snowtricks (with Symfony)

 ## Stack